-Is AI art causing future shock, or age-old economic anxiety?
+Is AI art causing future shock or age-old economic anxiety?

-Remember, this was before TV, and just as radio was getting off the ground.
+Remember, this was before TV, just as radio was getting off the ground.
 Film productions were novelty shorts in a world of vaudeville and live theatre, musicals, opera, and dance.
 So how did one make money as a creator?
 Well, in part through royalties off live performance, and in part by selling the music directly, to a market of households that usually had at least one person who could play an instrument or sing.
 But if someone figured out how to bypass purchasing sheet music, on a mass scale?
 Well, then they’d be affecting music publishers’ profits, and by extension the artists.
 How would creators survive, if no one was paying for their work?

 Sheet music is still a niche industry today, but technology over the last 120 years has routinely required creators (and their capitalists) to rethink how they’ll get paid from making art.
 In the 1980s, blank audio cassettes gave us homemade mixtapes, and the music industry fought hard against the practice, while radio stations cut over song intros and endings to foil recording attempts.
 In the 2000s, file-sharing platforms like Napster became the scourge of most musicians, and a lot more of their income started to ride on concert and merchandise sales.